mehrvarz/webcall-apps/README.md

 You can also use the callee app to make calls, for instance via the Contacts widget or via a Missed call entry.

+# Building

+You need Go (1.16+) installed.
+To build the two apps, you need to switch to both subdirectories (webcall and callee) separately.

+Build for the current OS / architecture:

+>./gobuild

+Build for all supported OS / architectures:

+>./gobuild-all

+Note that the current release of webcall-apps make use of a forked https://github.com/mehrvarz/lorca To build webcall-apps, the two source code folder (webcall-app and the forked lorca) need to be located side by side.

 # License

 AGPL3.0 - see: [LICENSE](LICENSE)